 Despite their very great differences as men and as novelists, Dickens and Thackeray shared common influences, such as the emblem book and the satirical engraving, which made available to them a range of visual and verbal techniques including metaphor, allusion, and analogy.
 Thackeray, as his own illustrator, used these techniques most frequently in the wood-engraved initial letters and tailpieces to chapters, illustrations additional to the two etchings per monthly part.
 Thus in Vanity Fair the fool in cap and bells recurs as a visual motif, while Becky Sharp appears as a mermaid, a female Napoleon, and, in a full-page etching, as Clytemnestra.
 But Vanity Fair is also conceived verbally in similar terms from its title onward: the puppet motif is carried through the novel, and the clock bearing the sacrifice of Iphigenia as an emblem (which represents the sacrifice of an Osbourne daughter's fulfilment in life to her father's [2/3] selfish needs) occurs first in the text, and only later in an illustration.
 In Dickens' novels, such a detail appears in one of Browne's illustrations (to Dombey and Son — published concurrently with Vanity Fair).

-By the time Vanity Fair began publication, Dickens and Browne had already established their relationship in five novels, three of which were in what became the commonest format for their collaboration: monthly parts with two etched illustrations in each, usually a total of nineteen parts in all, the final one of double length with four etchings.
+By the time Vanity Fair began publication [in January 1847], Dickens and Browne had already established their relationship in five novels, three of which were in what became the commonest format for their collaboration: monthly parts with two etched illustrations in each, usually a total of nineteen parts in all, the final one of double length with four etchings.
 (Because of the haphazard nature of its origins, Pickwick was a few parts longer, and A Tale of Two Cities, the last Dickens novel to be illustrated by Browne, appeared in only eight installments.)
-Dickens' comfort with the format is suggested by the fact that be used it twice more after dropping Browne as illustrator, in Our Mutual Friend and the unfinished Edwin Drood.
+Dickens' comfort with the format is suggested by the fact that he used it twice more after dropping Browne as illustrator, in Our Mutual Friend and the unfinished Edwin Drood.
 From the very beginning, as I hope to demonstrate, Browne seems to have taken it upon himself to introduce his own emblematic details, thereby commenting upon or pointing up some aspect of the text, and by the time of Martin Chuzzlewit, the third collaboration with Dickens in monthly installments, a complex relationship had developed between text and illustration.

 Victorian illustrated novels, and in particular those of Dickens and Thackeray, present certain aesthetic and interpretative problems.
 In many of Thackeray's novels we have a self-illustrated writer, whose artistic intention may be thought of as unified even though he works in two media.
 But with Dickens and his illustrators we cannot, despite Dickens' practice of giving detailed instructions, assume such a single intention.
-Because the illustrations include elements which are specified by the author, but are not the author's own creations, and further because the artist introduces details of his own, we find that the illustrator is at once collaborator, attempting to express the author's intention visually; interpreter, offering his own comments on the meaning of the work; and perhaps even an artist, sometimes creating independently valuable works of art.
+Because the illustrations include elements which are specified by the author, but are not the author's own creations, and further because the artist introduces details of his own, we find that the illustrator is at once collaborator, attempting to express the author's intention visually; interpreter, offering his own comments on the meaning of the work;and perhaps even an artist, sometimes creating independently valuable works of art.
 The paramount problem for readers of Dickens, a problem at once both aesthetic and interpretative, is how to "read" the text and illustrations in conjunction with one another.
-In the renowned etching for Vanity Fair, in which Becky Sharp appears in both the caption and a small [3/4] allusive detail as Clytemnestra (i.e., a murderess), Thackeray's intentions can hardly be doubted.
+In the renowned etching for Vanity Fair, in which Becky Sharp appears in both the caption and a small [3/4] allusive detail as Clytemnestra (i. e., a murderess), Thackeray's intentions can hardly be doubted.
 The critic may feel that to make Becky a murderess is incompatible with her character as presented in the novel, but Thackeray surely intended this illustration as a hint (rather a heavy-handed one) about something never directly confirmed in the text.

 In Browne's illustrations for Dickens we cannot always be certain of such a unity of intention.
 There are many examples, indeed, of discrepancies, as when the author — both in his text and his instructions to Browne — specifies ten young gentlemen at Doctor Blimber's academy (Dombey and Son) and the illustrator depicts seventeen (A list of some twenty such discrepancies has been kindly made availbale top me by Mr. Nicholas Bentley, and and as Mr. Bentley remarks, there are undoubtedly many more.).
 Such instances do not, however, pose the main theoretical problem.
 In some cases they are the result of inadequate direction from the author, in others, of the illustrator's carelessness.
 At any rate, such discrepancies may be seen as artistic slips which do not affect the meaning of the novel — although they may disrupt the full enjoyment of the reader determined to read the work as an integration of words and pictures.

 But emblematic detail, seemingly introduced by the artisit without the author's direction or overt approval, raises more serious problems.
 There seems to be no alternative but to recognize Hablot Browne as both collaborator and interpreter; however, the problem is complicated by the fact that we often lack adequate evidence to distinguish with certainty between Dickens' intention and Browne's, between collaboration and interpretation.
-For the readers of Dicken the problem is made less formidable, even if it is not resolved, by the consideration that Dickens and Browne, though widely different in temperament and talent, like Dickens and Thackeray shared certain artistic traditions.
+For the readers of Dickens the problem is made less formidable, even if it is not resolved, by the consideration that Dickens and Browne, though widely different in temperament and talent, like Dickens and Thackeray shared certain artistic traditions.
 Dickens' use of emblematic details, whereby perceptions of the sometimes daunting and sometimes comical circumstances of human existence may be expressed in condensed allusions — not reduced to them, but signposted, as it were, in a form reminiscent of the poem-plus-picture of the emblem book.

 The degree of insight and originality of this image varies in both author and illustrator, and in Browne's illustrations they can at times seem almost crude.
 Thus the book titles, Paradise Lost [4/5] and Tartuffe, in the illustration depicting Mr. Pecksniff's defeat in Martin Chuzzlewit, may seem merely facile comments on the fawning hypocrite's fall from grace with the wealthy.
 But upon further reflection the analog with Satan implies a much broader significance: Blake's observation that Milton was on the devil's side without knowing it still has force for many readers of Paradise Lost, and equally, many readers see Mr. Pecksniff's linguistic brilliance and personal resiliency as qualities which make him perhaps the most interesting character in the novel (and which are not dissimilar to the author's own qualities).